-A fail-safe condition occurs when there is a loss of lock air pressure to the Master plate.
+A fail-safe condition occurs when there is an unintended loss of lock air pressure to the Master plate.
 When air pressure is lost, the Tool Changer relaxes and there may be a slight separation between the Master and Tool plates.
+The lock sensor may indicate that the unit is not locked.
 ATI's patented fail-safe feature utilizes a multi-tapered cam to trap the ball bearings and prevent an unintended release of the Tool plate.
 Positional accuracy of the tooling is not maintained during this fail-safe condition.
 Do not operate the Tool Changer in the fail-safe condition.
 If source air is lost to the unit, movement should be halted until air pressure is restored.